cracker0dks/whiteboard/README.md

 - username => The name which will be shown to others while drawing
 - title => Change the name of the Browser Tab
 - randomid => if set to true, a random whiteboardId will be generated if not given aswell

+## REST API

+You can fully control the whiteboard through a REST API.
+Explore and test the API for your server version by surfing to: `[yourRootWhiteboardUrl]/apidoc/index.html`
+You can see the API for the Demowhiteboard here: [DemoAPI](https://cloud13.de/testwhiteboard/apidoc/index.html)

+Note: This API is pretty new, so be sure to use the latest Whiteboard version.

 ## Configuration